-This FAQ answers common questions about Cloud Insights scaling and ease of use.
+This FAQ answers common questions about Cloud Insights performance troubleshooting.

 How can I create a list of all the greedy resources in my environment?

 Cloud Insights’s correlation analytics help with identification of greedy and degraded resources for a “specified” service path.
 The correlation feature’s generated analysis is performed in real time while viewing each object.
 The analysis provided greatly reduces the time necessary for troubleshooting performance issues and identifying root cause.
 Exploring generated violations of defined performance policies are one point of entry to discovering greedy or degraded resources.
 Cloud Insights’s anomaly detection capabilities may also be used as a more proactive approach to identifying an application infrastructure’s greedy or degraded resources before they become service disruptions.
 Both widgets and dashboards using the latest query capability help to filter, sort and visualize resources with higher than expected IOPS (greedy), Utilization or Latency.

 Can Cloud Insights give one place to diagnose performance problems?

 Yes.
 Performance Troubleshooting in Cloud Insights can be approached in multiple ways.
 Cloud Insights has a number of alerting methods possible.
 SNMP, Syslog and emailed Alerts are used commonly.
 Emailed Alerts allow users to quickly click and launch to the impacted resources within Cloud Insights.
 A global search window allows administrators to simply type in a resource name to begin analyzing the situation.

 Cloud Insights’s Violation Dashboard allows users to prioritize efforts based on the number of events, the duration and the time of day.
 An example of various alerting types would be Latency, IOPS, Utilization, Severity, business unit or even assCloud Insightsated application.